mary-cleaton/etl_pipeline/README.md

 ### Set up

-1. Create a virtual environment.
+1. Create and activate a virtual environment.
-2. Activate the virtual environment.
-3. Install dependencies listed in the `pyproject.toml` file by entering `pip install .` into the terminal.
+2. Run `pip install .` in the terminal to install dependencies.

 ## Run